jsteigelman/randomizer/README.md

 # Randomizer

 ## Description
-This is a decision-making app that I built using React.
-Users can input a list of items and have the computer choose one at random.
+This is a decision-making app built with React.
+The user can input a list of items and have the computer choose one at random.

 ## Live Site URL
 [https://steigelman-randomizer.netlify.app/](https://steigelman-randomizer.netlify.app/)